GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-coastalecosystems/_description.md

 ## Processing steps

-### Workflow (todo: links and figs)
+### Workflow
-The DEA Coastal Ecosystem Map is a machine learning workflow comprised of four primary components (Figure D): Training data, Covariate data, Machine learning and Contextual editing.
+The DEA Coastal Ecosystem Map is a machine learning workflow comprised of four primary components (Figure 4): Training data, Covariate data, Machine learning and Contextual editing.

 These components are discussed in further detail below.
-The validation process is discussed in the ‘Quality’ tab (link to tab).
+The validation process is discussed in the [Quality](./?tab=quality) tab.

-[Placeholder: Figure D]
+:::{figure} /_files/dea-coastalecosystems/CEM_flowchange.* :alt: CEM workflow

+**Figure 4** Primary components and outputs of the DEA Coastal Ecosystem Map workflow

 ### 1. Training data
 #### Data curation (todo: figure)